 Sheffield Community Health Trust carry out basic testing of height, weight, vision and hearing in Pre-Prep 1.
-It is our aim to give the children all the care and attention they may need.

 The fact that we have a matron on site does not mean that it is acceptable to send your child into school if they are unwell before leaving home.
-Therefore, we must ask that children are not sent to school if they are unwell; and must not come into school for at least 24 hours after any episodes of diarrhoea or vomiting.
+Therefore, we must ask that children are not sent to school if they are unwell; and must not come into school for at least 24 hours after any episodes of diarrhea or vomiting.